Author

 While goldfinches can be spotted year-round in southern regions, they tend to migrate south from the northern U.S. and Canada during winter months.
 They are strict vegetarians, feeding mainly on seeds and favoring thistle feeders.

-5. Bald Eagle (Haliaeetus leucocephalus)
+5. Bald Eagle

 Region: Throughout the U.S., Alaska, Canada, and Mexico